tlpss/synthetic-cloth-data/README.md

 ## Training the Keypoint Detectors
 all code for training the keypoint detectors that are used in the paper is located in the `state-estimation/state_estimation/keypoint_detection` folder.
-All commands are run from this folder.
+You can find the instructions to reproduce the experiments [here](./state-estimation/Readme.md)

 A [Keypoint Detection framework](https://github.com/tlpss/keypoint-detection) is used to train the keypoint detectors.

-**Installation**
-- `pip install -r requirements.txt`
-- log in to wandb: `wandb login`

-**Gathering the data**

-*aRTF dataset*

-Download all splits from [the aRTF Clothes repo](https://github.com/tlpss/aRTF-Clothes-dataset/tree/main?tab=readme-ov-file#using-this-dataset) and put them in the `state-estimation/state_estimation/data/artf` folder.

-*Synthetic datasets*

-Either generate the appropriate synthetic datasets as described above and symlink the `synthetic-cloth-data/data/datasets` folder to `state-estimation/state_estimation/data/synthetic/`

-or download the datasets from [TODO]() and place in `state-estimation/state_estimation/data/synthetic` folder.

-**Main results**

-real baseline: `python real_baselines.py`

-sim_to_real: `python synthetic_main.py`

-finetune ^ on real: `python synthetic-finetune-main.py`.
- Don't forget to update the wandb artifacts if you trained a new sim-to-real model.

- sim-to-sim: `python synthetic-sim-validation-main.py`

-**Additional experiments**

-mesh comparisons: `python tshirts_meshes.py`

-material comparisons: `python tshirts_materials.py`

 </details>